Time series modelling#

 return random_walk

-# Parameters
+# parameters

-num_steps = 100 # Number of time steps
+num_steps = 100

-# Simulate random walk data
+# simulate random walk data

 random_walk_data = simulate_random_walk(num_steps, sigma)